 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above, including English Language and Mathematics at grade 4.

 First year: A varied and interesting introduction that has a balance of human and physical geography which also explores the links between the two disciplines.
-Key topic areas covered include dynamic landscapes; how our local and global landscapes are shaped and changed by tectonic processes and hazards and coastal processes and landscapes.
+Key topic areas covered include dynamic landscapes; how our local and global landscapes are shaped and changed by tectonic processes, hazards and coastal processes and landscapes.
 Human topics consider the increasing globalisation and global interdependence of business and people and the resulting inequalities.
 Linked to this is the regeneration of local places and the associated economic and social change.
 All topics are underpinned by fieldwork and the study of local, national and international case studies.
 Students collect data for their personal studies and progression into the second year.